Foolproof Formula for a Healthy, Delicious Salad

 Fat is the most calorically dense macronutrient — nine calories per gram — so it can be easy to overdo it.

 If you’re making a salad at home or ordering from a menu, think “some” not “all” when you’re deciding which toppings and fat sources to include.

-Avocado, nuts, seeds, cheese, and are all tasty toppings, but “while many of these sources are not inherently unhealthy on their own, a combination of these fat sources can add up to a lot of calories very quickly,” says Cohen.
+Avocado, nuts, seeds, and cheese are all tasty toppings, but “while many of these sources are not inherently unhealthy on their own, the combination of these fat sources can add up to a lot of calories very quickly,” says Cohen.

 She recommends keeping portions of these add-ins small and choosing one or two of your favorites, instead of all of them.